USS Forrest Sherman (DD-931): Fate

-Forrest Sherman was decommissioned on 5 November 1982, stricken from the Naval Vessel Register on 27 July 1990 and sold for scrap to the Fore River Shipyard and Iron Works at Quincy, Massachusetts, on 11 December 1992.
-When the company went bankrupt she was resold to N. R. Acquisition Incorporated of New York City by the Massachusetts Bankruptcy Court.
+Forrest Sherman was decommissioned on November 5, 1982; stricken from the Naval Vessel Register on July 27, 1990; and sold for scrap to the Fore River Shipyard and Iron Works at Quincy, Massachusetts, on December 11, 1992.
+When the company went bankrupt, she was resold to N. R. Acquisition Incorporated of New York City by the Massachusetts Bankruptcy Court.

 The ship was 'recovered' by the Navy and berthed in the Inactive Ship Facility at the former Philadelphia Naval Shipyard.
 She was eventually put on a list for donation for museum status.
 In 2006, Congress passed Pub.L.
-109–163, the National Defense Authorization Act 2006, which authorized the transfer of Forrest Sherman to the USS Forrest Sherman DD-931 Foundation Inc, a group that planned on moving the ship to Indian River Inlet, Delaware to restore it as a museum.
+109–163, the National Defense Authorization Act of 2006, which authorized the transfer of Forrest Sherman to the USS Forrest Sherman DD-931 Foundation, Inc., a group that planned on moving the ship to Indian River Inlet, Delaware to restore it as a museum.
 These plans fell through and the ship was removed from donation hold in 2011.
 Volunteers from other museum ships were allowed to remove useful parts/equipment in June 2011.

-The Forrest Sherman was finally sold for scrapping 15 December 2014, and was scrapped by the Defense Logistics Agency Disposition Services.
+The Forrest Sherman was finally sold for scrapping December 15, 2014, and was scrapped by the Defense Logistics Agency Disposition Services.